 Let’s take a bit of a closer look at each key hormone…

 Estrogen is actually a class name for 3 different estrogens: Estradiol, Estrone, Estriol.
-All three are responsible for the production of the female body including breasts, uterus, and regulation of the menstrual cycle.
+All three are responsible for the production of the female body including breasts, uterus, regulation of the menstrual cycle.
 It also assists in bone formation and improves collagen content in skin and gives your body energy and supports good moods.
+It helps relieve inflammation in joints.
+It’s important for libido, energy, brain function, bone growth, digestion, and hair growth, and so much more.

 Progesterone prepares the uterus for pregnancy, regulates blood sugar, and builds bones.
 Progesterone also plays a role in converting fat into energy and helps regulate thyroid hormone production.
 It’s Mother Nature’s natural anti-anxiety “med”.
 Progesterone supports bone health in balance with Estradiol.

 Testosterone is required in the development of male sex organs.
 Testosterone also maintains sperm count, muscle strength, and bone mass.
 It also plays a key role in sexual health in both men and women.
-Women make more testosterone than estrogen in their body!!!
+This hormone is produced by the adrenal glands.
+Those glands make DHEA which turns into androstenedione that gets turned into testosterone.
+It’s also made by the ovaries.
+Women make more testosterone than estrogen in their bodies!!!

-Triiodothyronine (T3) is a hormone secreted by the thyroid gland and is the active hormone that is involved in many processes of the body including regulation of metabolism.
-You should always check the FREE T3 levels.
+Triiodothyronine (T3) is a hormone secreted by the thyroid gland and is the active hormone that is involved in many processes of the body including the regulation of metabolism.

 How does your diet affect your hormones?